iamgbayer/gride/DOCUMENTATION.md

 ### Installation

-Install the current version from gride and save in dev dependencies with command below to save in dev dependencies.
+Install the current version from gride and save in dev dependencies with command below.

 ```bash
 $ npm install gride --save-dev